Kagaru flood map & planning overlays

 Is Kagaru flood-prone?

-About 69% of Kagaru falls within a mapped flood overlay, against a Logan City average of 50%.
-Looking lot by lot, 100% of the 11 properties we analysed in Kagaru carry some level of mapped flood risk, including 10 rated high risk or historically affected.
+About 69% of Kagaru falls within a mapped flood overlay, against the council-wide suburb average of 51%.
+Across the suburb, 100% of the 11 properties we analysed carry some level of mapped flood risk, including 10 rated high risk or historically affected.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Kagaru bushfire-prone?